 How long will this cake keep for?

-It can also be frozen without the frosting if you would like to eat it at a later date.
+It can also be frozen without the drizzle if you would like to eat it at a later date.
 Just make sure you wrap it thoroughly and eat it within three months of freezing it.

 Other cakes you might like